downshift-js/downshift/README.md

 ### Downshift

-This is a component that controls user interactions and state for you so you can create autocomplete/combobox or select dropdown components.
+This is a component that controls user interactions and state for you so you can create autocomplete, combobox or select dropdown components.
 It uses a [render prop][use-a-render-prop] which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.